Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/x-spot-integration.md

       * The ration can be in the range: 0 <= X < 1
     * `container_startup`: location of `startup.sh`
     * `job_startup_*` and `job_cleanup_*`: the location of the startup and cleanup scripts
-    * `runtime`: the runtime to use when starting a new container. `runxc` to run inside of X-Spot, `runc` to use the default docker runtime
+    * `runtime`: the runtime to use when starting a new container. `runxc` to run inside of Compute Optimizer, `runc` to use the default docker runtime
 * `./scripts/controller/integrate-xspot/scripts/startup.sh`:
   * configures necessary resources inside of the container for the CLI wrapper, creates the user account and groups, sets up hostname of the container, etc.
 * The following scripts are used to by the customer to make configurations on how the docker containers startup/stop